dsanson/dsanson.github.com/cv.markdown

 -   Patrick Reeder, on infinitesimals and contact, 2009
 -   Cathy Muller, on the ontology of fictional characters, 2008

-Graduate Candidacy Exam Committee Member
+Graduate Candidacy Exam Committee Member (at OSU)
 ----------------------------------------

 -   Raleigh Miller, on perspectival facts, 2012